-Tele2's Sustainability Report 2019 highlights how sustainability has been an integral aspect throughout a very eventful and transitional 2019.
-As such, Tele2 is now set up to fulfill its promise to lead in sustainability.
+Tele2's Sustainability Report 2020 highlights how sustainability has been an integral aspect throughout a very eventful and transitional 2020.
+As such, Tele2 is using its solid foundation to take the next steps towards its promise to lead in sustainability.